-It’s no secret that visiting the dentist, whether for an appointment like a root canal or for a routine cleaning, is not usually on anyone’s priority list.
+It’s no secret that visiting the dentist, whether for an appointment like a root canal or a routine cleaning, is not usually on anyone’s priority list.
 Despite this, such routine consultations are necessary to ensure good oral and dental hygiene.
-Your dentist can also help reduce any discomfort with other medical conditions that’s closely associated to their area of expertise.
+Your dentist can also help reduce any discomfort with other medical conditions closely associated with their area of expertise.

-Colborne Family Dental offers complete oral health care for everyone, irrespective of age, with our dental services including preventative dental care, restorative dental care and cosmetic dental services.
+Colborne Family Dental offers complete oral health care for everyone, irrespective of age, with our dental services, including preventive dental care, restorative dental care and cosmetic dental services.
 We strive to create a friendly, relaxed atmosphere in combination with experience and knowledge.

-In this blog post, our staff has explained the things you should know before going to a dentist.
+In this blog post, our staff has explained what you should know before going to a dentist.

 2. Bring Your Complete Dental Records